ms/buildtogether.tech/research/index.md

 matter developers make up most of our industry, and just as the matter we can see is vanishingly atypical, so too are developers who radiate information.

+One reason for this is that the web ranges from unwelcoming to actively hostile for people from under-represented groups <cite>Ford2016,May2019</cite>.
+Unfortunately, in-person workplaces are often no better: many are filled with small signs that make many people feel out of place <cite>Cheryan2009</cite>.
+<span x="rights"></span> takes a closer look at these issues.

 </div>

 The third set of approaches are called <span g="qualitative_method">qualitative